Our Organization's History

 1916 DNPC Convention Delegates

 The newly incorporated organization grew, adding new lodges in Washington and other western states.
 By 1910, some Sons of Norway lodges started admitting women.
-This direct competition, coupled with the merger of the two Sons of Norway groups in 1910, affected recruitment efforts of DNPC and their midwest counterpart.
-The DNPC responded by doubling their efforts and organizing twenty-one new lodges between 1909 and 1914.
+This direct competition, coupled with the merger of the two Sons of Norway groups in 1910, affected the recruitment efforts of DNPC and its Midwest counterpart.
+The DNPC responded by doubling its efforts and organizing twenty-one new lodges between 1909 and 1914.
 However, by 1919, the Sons of Norway began making inroads into the DNPC membership when some DNPC lodges began joining the Sons of Norway.

 WWI to WWII

 The DNPC was affected by both World Wars.
 As a result of WWI's accompanying deprivations, the DNPC did not hold their annual convention in 1918.
 The organization was active in supporting the war effort by supporting relief agencies and the American Red Cross.
+In 1919 there were five lodges that disbanded.
 Between wars, the DNPC initiated changes.
 In 1926, DNPC conventions became biennial.
 At the 1930 convention, membership was opened to women married to men of Norwegian ancestry.
 In addition, a proposal passed that would allow translation of installation ceremonies into English in cases where the candidate did not understand Norwegian.

 In 1931, DNPC recruited Thelma Lodge #26 of Everett, Washington, the only Daughters of Norway of the Midwest lodge located in the West, to join them.
 Two additional lodges were added during the interim war years.